 Many aspects to consider, but don’t worry, we’ve got you covered.
 In this guide we’ll take a look at different kinds of children’s waders for all sorts of budgets.
 Let’s go.

-If you are just looking for a simple pair of kids waders that get the job done, go for the TIDEWE for Kids.
+If you are just looking for a simple pair of youth waders that get the job done, go for the TIDEWE.
 Made from a 100% waterproof nylon fabric, they come in six sizes to make sure you’ll find the right fit.

-The great thing about the TIDEWE Chest Waders for Kids is the fact that they come with integrated boots that will make your life easier.
+The great thing about the TIDEWE is the fact that they come with integrated boots that will make your life easier.
 A reinforced double seal where the boots meet the leg makes sure they won’t leak.

 A solid suspender systems ensures that the TIDEWE are comfortable to wear all day.
 A pocket on the front lets your kid store essentials such as fishing pliers or nippers.
 A handy hanger to dry the waders properly comes with the waders.